Many Bunnings stores offer a timber cutting service to help you get your wood home and get started on your project.

 Please let me know if you have any questions or need further assistance.

-Welcome to the Bunnings Workshop community @askvictor.
-It's fantastic to have you join us, and many thanks for your question.
+Welcome to the Bunnings Workshop community @andrewburridge.
+It's fabulous that you've joined us, and many thanks for your question.